Android-PowerUser/Windroid_11/README.md

     elif [ "$input" == "n" ] || [ "$input" == "N" ]; then
         echo "You answered no. Canceled...
 The downloaded files are in the SD-Card /Android/data/com.termux/files/ extract into the same folder.
 After that you can delete Win11.7z.00x.
-Then run the following code in Termux: cd ./storage/external-1/ mv ./ubuntu-fs ./Windroid\ 11 cp ./Win11 $HOME/
+Then copy/paste the following code in Termux: cd ./storage/external-1/ mv ./ubuntu-fs ./Windroid\ 11 cp ./Win11 $HOME/